discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - You can precast <Skill id="29789"/> (LB4), <Skill id="9097"/> (Sw2) and <Skill id="9090"/> (Sc2) on the boss if you are using a portal.

 ### **100%-66%**
-- Your gameplay is heavily influenced by the dps your team can pull.
+- Your gameplay is heavily influenced by the DPS your team can pull.
-- If your team has very high dps (phases Siax in >5s) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
+- If your team has very high DPS (phases Siax in >5s) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
 - No matter what group you are running with, start on scepter/sword!
 - If you are running in a PuG or just clear it daily, it is beneficial to delay your traps slightly, to fit more of the hits into the cc bar.
 - In a fast team save <Skill name="bindingblade"/> for the 2nd phase when the adds spawn, if not use it.
-Just make sure to press it when the adds are in range for big dps.
+Just make sure to press it when the adds are in range for big DPS.

 ### *1st Add*
 - Use <Skill name="spearofjustice"/> on your add for the modifier from <Trait name="biggamehunter"/>.